-- 6a.
-With the generator running, turn the fuel select dial to the "GASOLINE OFF" position and allow the generator to run until the engine stops from fuel starvation.
-This may take a few minutes. - 6b.
-Turn the fuel select dial to the "ENGINE STOP" position and allow generator to cool completely before continuing. - 7.
-Remove the spark plug cap and spark plug and pour about a tablespoon of oil into the cylinder. - 8.
-Pull the recoil cord slowly to crank the engine to distribute the oil and lubricate the cylinder. - 9.
-Install the spark plug and spark plug cap. - 10.
-Clean the generator according to Cleaning the Generator. - 11.
+- When gasoline stops flowing from the carburetor, replace and tighten the carburetor drain bolt and be sure to properly dispose of the drained gasoline according to local regulations or guidelines. - 8.
+Remove the spark plug cap and spark plug and pour about a tablespoon of oil into the cylinder. - 9.
+Pull the recoil cord slowly to crank the engine to distribute the oil and lubricate the cylinder. - 10.
+Install the spark plug and spark plug cap. - 11.
+Clean the generator according to Cleaning the Generator. - 12.
 Store the generator in a cool, dry place out of direct sunlight.